 There are at least 100 inns, resorts, hotels, guest houses and bed and breakfasts on Madeira Island and 13 or more dive shops.
-On Portos Santo there are also a number of accommodation options and several scuba diving operations.
+On Porto Santo, there are also a number of accommodation options and several scuba diving operations.
 Some of the hotels have diving and accommodation packages.
 Be sure to ask.
-This website is a good source for the available options and can arrange booking:
+This website is a good source for the available options and can arrange a booking:

 Madeira Things to Do (aside from scuba diving)